MarcWeber/vim-addon-manager/README.md

     VAMUninstallNotLoadedPlugins P1 P2

     " [UE]: unless the directory exists
-    " Of course all commands provide plugin name completion " P1 P2 represents arbitrary plugin names, use <c-x><c-p> to complete in .vim files
+    " P1 P2 represents arbitrary plugin names, use <c-x><c-p> to complete in .vim files

     " If you need a plugin to be activated immediately.
 Example: You require a command in your .vimrc: